fc-io/Scout-REViewer-service/README.md

 2 changes that needs to be made are:

-1. update the `HOST_DATA` value to point towards your reference file.
+1. update the `HOST_DATA` value to point towards your `.fasta` reference file.
    This will   be used as default if the user does not provide one.
 2. update the file name in the `REV_REF_PATH` to match the reference file in your `host_data` folder